All Episodes

 I don't think he's guilty of the things he's been accused of.

-Uh I think he got information and put it out there as best he could.
+I think he got information and put it out there as best he could.

-Uh and some of the some of his enemies are my enemies, some of Snowden's enemies are my enemies.
+And some of his enemies are my enemies.

 Me too.

-Uh I'm disappointed in a lot of things in the last six months of the Trump administration.
+I'm disappointed in a lot of things in the last six months of the Trump administration.

-Um I feel the same way.
+I feel the same way.

 So I'm with you.

-We look, uh who could be against good, they always talk about raising the minimum wage.
+Look, who could be against good, they always talk about raising the minimum wage.

 Why do you do that?

-So this is where I think people who don't pay attention don't understand like no, Trump is for you American workers.
+So, this is where I think people who don't pay attention don't understand.

 He is for you all having good careers and good money.

-And the things that the left now represents, the progressive left now represents, undermine the very interest of the blue-collar workers you're all supposed to be supporting.
+And the things that the left now represents, the progressive left now represents, undermine the very interest of the blue collar workers you're all supposed to be supporting.

 And this is one of the things I've not understood why people can't get past the mean tweets.

-Yes, he had mint mean tweets, but he was actually doing the things which I think most people would recognize benefits the American worker.
+Yes, he had mean tweets, but he was actually doing the things which I think most people would recognize benefits the American worker.

-And I I it's it's been very frustrating.
+And it's been very frustrating.

 And I voted for him.